 Similarly, augmented (AR) and virtual reality (VR) are being incorporated into more and more mainstream marketing and sales tactics.
 For example, consumers can now imagine a piece of furniture to scale in their homes or upload a selfie to virtually try on a new lipstick before buying.

-Influencer marketing has continued to grow in prominence in 2023, with brands increasingly recognizing the power of social media influencers in reaching their target audiences.
+Influencer marketing has continued to grow in prominence, with brands increasingly recognizing the power of social media influencers in reaching their target audiences.

-According to a report by Influencer Marketing Hub, the global influencer marketing industry is projected to reach $13.8 billion in 2023, up from $9.7 billion in 2021.
+The global influencer marketing platform industry is expected to reach $69.92 billion by 2029.
 This growth is driven by the increasing number of people using social media and the rise of micro-influencers, who have smaller but highly engaged followings.

 One of the key reasons for the popularity of influencer marketing is the authenticity and trust that influencers can bring to a brand's message.